 Please follow these instructions closely.
 If this is not done, we will need to reschedule the test.

 The medicines you receive during the EGD will make you sleepy.
-Ask someone you know and are comfortable with to accompany you to drive you home after the procedure.
-If you do not have someone with you to drive you home, the procedure will be cancelled.
+You will need someone to drive you home after the procedure.
+If you do not have someone to drive you home, the procedure will be cancelled.
 It is a good idea to have someone with you through the remainder of the day and night, but this is not imperative.
 You will not be able to work, drive, or make any decisions for the rest of the day.
 You will not be allowed to use public transportation unless you are accompanied.

 If you use oxygen at home, please bring a portable oxygen unit with you.
-This includes oxygen use when you sleep and/or are active.
 You may need to use the oxygen for a while after the procedure.

 Please follow these instructions carefully:

 Inform your doctor of all the medicines you take.

 Notify your doctor if you take blood thinners such as Coumadin, Plavix, Lovenox, Pradaxa, etc...